daczarne/legion/prompts.md

 I'm glad we are on the same page now as what we are going to be doing.
 But before we move on to the traversal, let's align in a few other spots.

-First, I have decided that the class names will be `_CityBuldingNode` and `_CityBuildingsGraph`.
+First, I have decided that the class names will be `_CityBuildingNode` and `_CityBuildingsGraph`.
 These are better names.
 Since each graph is city-dependent, these classes are more at home in the `city.py` module.
 Therefore, they should be named "city..." and they are not private to the module, so they should start with underscore.

 Here's the node class